JuanCantu1/DSP-System-for-Trumpet-Audio-Enhancement/README.md

 * `frequency_graph.png`: Annotated graph of pitch over time
 * `raw_audio.wav`: Raw audio captured by the server and transmitted to the client

-> 🔗 This phase is developed as a standalone Python-based client-server system.
-> 📂 See: `IoT Frequency Analysis System/`

 ---

 ## 🔧 Phase 2: Real-Time DSP on FPGA (Upcoming)